 Visiting churches in Ireland?
-Then you want to see the best ... but sometimes it feels as if you cannot throw a pebble in Ireland without putting a church window into grave danger.
+Then you want to see the best, but it can be difficult to choose, as it sometimes feels as if you can't throw a pebble in Ireland without putting a church window in danger.
 Ireland, known as the island of saints and scholars, is dotted with church buildings.
-From small, early medieval oratories to Byzantine extravaganzas, from simple tributes to Neo-Gothic fantasies.
-But are any of them special?
-Yes - and the following churches would give you a fair impression of the different styles.
+From early medieval oratories to Byzantine extravaganzas; from simple tributes to Neo-Gothic fantasies, the following churches would give you a fair impression of the different styles.

 03 of 10

-This church with a small round tower incorporated into the main structure is one of the few complete monuments in Glendalough.
-As the tower looked like a chimney the whole church was nicknamed "kitchen".
-Not open to the public - but you may test the amazing acoustics through the metal gate protecting the interior from visitors.
+This church, with a small round tower incorporated into the main structure, is one of the few complete monuments in Glendalough, County Wicklow.
+As the tower looked like a chimney, the whole church was nicknamed "kitchen."
+This church is not open to the public, but you may test the amazing acoustics through the metal gate protecting the interior from visitors.

 05 of 10

-Resembling a boat turned upside-down, this ancient church is one of the historic gems on the Dingle Peninsula.
-Nestling organically into the landscape it would be easy to miss too - but the comparatively massive tourism infrastructure will guide you to the stone-built oratory.
-Typical of early Christian churches in the West of Ireland
+Resembling a boat turned upside-down, this ancient church is one of the historic gems on the Dingle Peninsula in County Kerry.
+Nestled organically into the landscape, it would be easy to miss without a guide.

 06 of 10

-Built to commemorate the 1500th anniversary of Saint Patrick's mission (working from the assumed date of 432), this small church is remarkably restrained.
-The campanile (bell tower) in the classical shape of an Irish round tower seems to be the only fanciful bit of architecture.
-A small stained-glass window picturing Patrick himself is the only decoration.
-A fitting tribute to a man who saw himself as humblest servant and built his first church here.
+Built to commemorate the 1500th anniversary of Saint Patrick's mission (working from the assumed date of 432), this small church in County Down is remarkably restrained.
+The campanile, or bell tower, is in the classical shape of an Irish round tower and seems to be the only fanciful bit of architecture.
+A small stained-glass window picturing Patrick himself is the only decoration—a fitting tribute to a man who saw himself as the humblest servant and built his first church here.

 07 of 10

-Built on an artificial bed of sandstone and erected between 1859 and 1919 this cathedral exemplifies the French Gothic style.
-Rose windows, high pointed arches, octagonal towers and several fine gargoyles combine for a very continental, even Mediterranean effect - as does the whole town of Cobh on sunny days.
-Especially noteworthy is the Sacred Heart Chapel, decorated with Italian marble and a fine mosaic floor.
+Built on an artificial bed of sandstone and erected between 1859 and 1919, this cathedral exemplifies the French Gothic style.
+This County Cork cathedral features rose windows, high pointed arches, octagonal towers, and several fine gargoyles.
+These features combine for a very continental, even Mediterranean effect—especially noteworthy is the Sacred Heart Chapel, decorated with Italian marble and a fine mosaic floor.

 08 of 10